evanapplegate/evans_blog/README.md

 # Evans Blog

 A simple flat-file blog system using Markdown files that can be deployed directly to GitHub Pages.
+Claude wrote all this so good luck maintaining it, Evan!

 ## Structure
 - Markdown (.md) files in the `posts` directory contain individual blog posts